 The deadline for receiving all application materials, including curriculum vitae, research statement, teaching statement, and at least three reference letters, is December 15, 2022.
 Please submit your application to our on-line system at: http://www.sfu.ca/computing/about/job-opportunities.html

 The positions are subject to availability of funding and approval by the SFU Board of Governors.
 Any inquiries regarding this posting may be directed to firstname.lastname@example.org.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.

-SFU is an institution whose strength is based on our shared commitments to diversity, equity, and inclusion.
-Diversity is an underlying principle of our Strategic Vision, which pledges SFU to “foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty, staff, and our community.”
-SFU is committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
-Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, racialized persons, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
+Simon Fraser University is an institution whose strength is based on our shared commitments to diversity, equity and inclusion.
+Diversity is an underlying principle of our Strategic Vision, which pledges SFU to “foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty staff and our community.”
+SFU is committed to ensuring no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
+Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, including Indigenous peoples, persons with disabilities, racialized persons and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
 Candidates that belong to underrepresented groups are particularly encouraged to apply.

-Under the authority of the University Act, personal information that is required by the University Academic Appointment Competitions will be collected.
-For further details see the Collection Notice at:
+Under the authority of the University Act, personal information that is required by the University for academic appointment competitions will be collected.
+For further details see: http://www.sfu.ca/vpacademic/faculty_openings/collection_notice.html